Mitch McConnell Was Unhappy With Pro-Trump Group's Attacks On Nevada Republican

 “I think assurances would be the wrong word,” said the source, who requested anonymity to share details of private conversations.
 “They have at least given the impression that they understand [McConnell’s frustrations] and that they will pull back.”

 America First might continue its social media blasts against Heller, the source added.
+(As of Monday evening, one tweet linking Heller and Pelosi was pinned atop of the group's Twitter page.)
 But attack ads on Nevada airwaves are believed to be off-limits.

 A spokeswoman and other officials with America First did not respond to questions about the discussions with McConnell’s team.
 Earlier Monday, the spokeswoman disputed an Associated Press report that the group was expanding its campaign to include other Republican senators who have concerns with the health care bill.
 America First has been making phone calls to voters in states represented by fence-sitting Republicans, offering words of encouragement for the bill.
 And in the spring the group aired ads meant to encourage Republican House members who were seen as swing votes on health care.